xrrocha/xrecords/doc/intro.md

 </table>

-At first, only a few forms were supported so developers wrote script-like Java programs to load and extract data in a form/format specific fashion.
+At first, only a few forms were supported so developers wrote script-like Java programs to load and extract data in a form/format-specific fashion.
 As was to be expected, other forms were soon included and the number of patrons opting for "electronic form processing" grew.
 The count of repetitive load/extraction programs went over a hundred.
 In some cases, programmers opted for writing